The editor shuffles forward……

 Sketches tell the stories.

 These sketches with their pithy, hand-written captions and wry humour provide a fascinating and entertaining insight to the cycling world of 120 years ago.
 There were no helmets and lycra, but tails and bowler hats were sometimes worn.
 The roads were frequently unmetalled and so were often muddy or dusty or ‘loose’, and route finding could be a problem.
 Aggressive dogs were even more a danger then than now, especially to the vulnerable riders of ordinaries, and they were robustly repelled with whip, boot and wheel.
-It was a time when cyclists were joining together to form clubs, and in April Walter and his friends inaugurated the Wirral B C, though they also rode on occasion with the Anfield BC and other Liverpool clubs.
+It was a time when cyclists were joining together to form clubs, and in April Walter and his friends inaugurated the Wirral Bicycle Club, though they also rode on occasion with the Anfield BC and other Liverpool clubs.

 One of the joys of the sketchbook is a fleeting gallery of incidental characters – the tricyclist who joined up with them and did not believe in going faster than 9 mph, don’t cher know, but who was always last at the next refreshment stop, the tramp who asked for tobacco and got it, the kindly carter who offered Walt and Amy a free lift and told them his life story in a short ten minutes, and the posh cyclists they rib from upper crust Bowdon.
 These and many other fascinating cameos capture the human face of cycling all those years ago.